Eight Forest Lane

 Can you make vegan vodka sauce without vodka?

-Technically you can and it will just be a creamy tomato sauce but with the limited amount of ingredients used in this recipe, you will be sacrificing flavour so if you don’t want the vodka I’d recommend using a traditional marinara sauce instead.
+Technically you can (I recommend replacing it with some vegetable stock) and it will just be a creamy tomato sauce.
+For a more robust flavoured sauce without the vodka, I’d recommend using a traditional marinara sauce instead.

 Can you make the sauce in advance?